ahdernasr/element-explorer/README.md

-## Element-Explorer
+## Element Explorer

-Element-Explorer is an interactive periodic table made with React.js that shows the usual information of a periodic table but in a more visual manner.
+Element Explorer is an interactive periodic table made with React.js that shows the usual information of a periodic table but in a more visual manner.

 It is also displays additional specific information on each element (i.e. density, atomic radius, etc.), as well as certain periodic trends (i.e. electronegativity, melting point, etc.)